 What Gear to Bring on Your Next TAASC Adventure Trip

-If you do not have your own, TAASC provides you with most of the necessary equipment for your trip, including backpacks, tents, sleeping bags, stoves and other specialized outdoor equipment.
-If you have your own gear and would like to use it that is fine with us.
-We would want to take a look at it and make sure it is appropriate for the planned expeditions and activities.
+If you do not have your own, TAASC provides you with most of the necessary equipment, including backpacks, tents, sleeping bags, stoves and other specialized outdoor equipment.
+If you have your own gear and would like to use it please go ahead.
+We would want to take a look at it and make sure it is appropriate for the planned expedition and activity.

 Important gear you are required to bring.